KeerthuMG/M1_Knowledge_Utility/README.md

 ## CALCULATOR <BR/>
-In this project we are going to perform functions of calculator.
-Basic and advanced operations are implemented.
+This project is going to perform various functions of calculator.
+Here both basic and advanced functions are implemented.

 ## The application can do following activities: <BR/>
 1. Basic operations